pkars/espages/markdown/es-faq.md

 Answer
 :   The drive letter may be changed because of connecting or removing
     some removable devices.
-In my case, clicking \"Ignore\" or \"Try Again\" 10ish times usually makes D2 find the CD.
+In my case, clicking \"Ignore\" or \"Try Again\" 10ish times usually makes D2 find the CD.\
+    \
     If your CD-ROM drive is having sporadic problems recognizing your Expansion disk, it could be a sign of age: CD-ROM drives often work intermittently and sporadically when they are wearing out.
 You can test your drive with a variety of other disks to see whether it is working properly.
 A drive that is wearing out will often be able to read some disks, but not others.
 Listening to a variety of un-scratched audio CDs is one good way to check.
 If you hear the drive stopping and re-starting several times when trying to read a CD or CD-ROM that you\'ve just inserted, either the disk is damaged (test it in another drive/computer), or the drive is wearing out or needs to be cleaned.

-### My Expansion CD is damaged/broken/lost\...can I still play ES? [†](https://web.archive.org/web/20201026111906/http://miyoshino.la.coocan.jp/eswiki/?FAQ#n68f47bf "n68f47bf"){#n68f47bf .anchor_super} {#content_1_9}
+### My Expansion CD is damaged/broken/lost\...can I still play ES? {#n68f47bf}

 Question
 :   My Expansion CD is damage/broken/lost\...can I still play ES?